 The Duke of Edinburgh's Award is a popular extracurricular activity at OLA, with most pupils in Year 9 taking up the challenge at the Bronze level.
-About half of these continue with the Silver Award during Years 10 and 11, and several students in the Sixth Form progress onto the Gold Award, with a few completing these before they leave school.
+About half of these continue with the Silver Award during Years 10 and 11.
+Students in the Sixth Form progress onto the Gold Award.

 A Duke of Edinburgh’s Award is an achievement to be proud of.
 It is highly regarded as a sign of a person’s self-motivation, determination and commitment outside of the normal school curriculum.

 Many students say that their DofE experience was the highlight of their time at school.
 It is hard work but very rewarding and much fun!